 What influences our behaviours?

-How do we control our behaviours and feelings?
+How do we gain control our behaviours and feelings?

 How do we cope in certain situations?